 George Cook And The Soldiers’ And Sailors’ Monument, Dedicated In 1891

 The story behind George Cook and his wife, Adeline Granger Cook, gifting the city of Watertown its soldiers’ and sailors’ monument in 1891 is a remarkable one given George’s personal history and the fact he wasn’t a native of the area.
-George and Adeline, who was raised in Jefferson County, settled in Watertown in 1873 after George had retired.
-For the remainder of their lives, they continued their charitable and philanthropic ways with George amongst the wealthiest citizens of Watertown having operated his own business while investing wisely in the New York Central and other rail roads across the midwest.
+George and Adeline, who were raised in Jefferson County, settled in Watertown in 1873 after George had retired.
+For the remainder of their lives, they continued their charitable and philanthropic ways, with George amongst the wealthiest citizens of Watertown, having operated his own business while investing wisely in the New York Central and other railroads across the midwest.

-Having married early in life, George worked tirelessly alongside his wife to provide for his remaining siblings to keep them from being separated and ensure they were well educated.
+Having married early in life, George worked tirelessly alongside his wife to provide for his remaining siblings, keep them from being separated, and ensure they were well-educated.
 The Times reported in his obituary on Feb.
-4, 1901 with regards to his parents’ death—
+4, 1901, with regards to his parents’ death—

 A conference of relatives was held, and they decided that it would be best to separate the children and give them into the care of various relatives.
 Mr. Cook, a young man just starting in business life, vetoed this plan and assumed himself the responsibility of caring for the family, declaring: “So long as I have two hands this family shall remain unbroken.”

 George and Adeline saw that George’s siblings were raised appropriately, all the way through their formal educations and until they gained employment and could stand and contribute to society on their own.
 In fact, the siblings were the closest thing George and Adeline would come to having children of their own.